ledgelabs/ledge-typescript-api-client/README.md

 ### 3. Register user so we can track activity

 - Register this user as soon as possible, ideally when they open the game. so that we can start tracking player activity and reward progress towards quests.
+- Original creation date is when this user first joined your game.

 ```
 import { ExternalApi } from "@ledgelabs/typescript-api-client";